Transferring to a Swindon school

 - The form should be submitted to the LA, who will liaise with the relevant admitting authority to coordinate an offer of a place at one of the schools on the submitted form, taking into account the oversubscription criteria for the relevant school if necessary.

 - If the school you are applying for requires a Supplementary Form or a Baptismal Certificate you must submit this at the time of the in-year application form.
 If you do not do so, this may affect whether your child is eligible for the school place.

 - All preferences are considered equally, at the same time, and the LA therefore ensures that the highest preference is offered wherever possible.

 - The LA will send out the offer letter, but own admitting authority schools may also send their own offer letter.

 - If the LA is unable to offer any of your preferences, it will offer an alternative school place if your child does not already attend a Swindon school and you have provided evidence of your Swindon address.
 This will be the nearest school with an place available.

-- The Local Authority is happy to receive applications from parents who live outside of the Swindon area who wish for their child to attend a Swindon School.
+- The Local Authority is happy to receive applications from parents who live outside the Swindon area who wish for their child to attend a Swindon school.

 Questions frequently asked for transfers during the school year